Fayrebanks History, Family Crest & Coats of Arms

-Anglo-Saxon culture.
+The ancient roots of the Fayrebanks family name are in the Anglo-Saxon culture.
 The name Fayrebanks comes from when the family lived near a scenic hillside.
 The surname Fayrebanks is derived from the Old English words fair, which means lovely, and bank, which means bank or hill.
 However, the first portion of the name may sometimes be derived from the Old English word faern, which means fern.
-CITATION[CLOSE]

 Early Origins of the Fayrebanks family